zentechnologygroup/libzen/README.md

 ## Tests

-After compiling, the directory test/ which contains the test executables is generated.
+After compiling, the test executables are generated in the directory `tests`.

 **test-conversion** : Basic converter, for a single source value.
 For more details consult the help system by executing the command:
 ```